 The company has provided various equity settled share based payment schemes to its employees.
-On 10 October 2017, the members of the company vide special resolution approved the Employee Stock Option Plan ('ESOP') scheme namely ESOP 2017.
-The details are ESOP scheme as at 31 March 2022 are as follows.:-
+On 10 October 2017 and 20 June 2022, the members of the company vide special resolution approved the Employee Stock Option Plan ('ESOP') scheme namely ESOP 2017 and ESOP Scheme 2022 respectively.
+The details are ESOP scheme as at 31 March 2023 are as follows. :-